appsignal/appsignal-docs/source/front-end/installation.html.md

 ## Creating a Push API Key

-Before you begin, you'll need to locate your Push API key.
-Finding this is easy - look for the ["Push and deploy" section](https://appsignal.com/redirect-to/app?to=info) of your App settings page.
+Before you begin, you'll need to find your Push API key on the ["Push and deploy" section](https://appsignal.com/redirect-to/app?to=info) of your App settings page.
 You'll be able to find your API key under the "Front-end error monitoring".
 Once you have your key, follow the instructions under the [Installation](/front-end/installation.html) section to use it in your application.

 ## Installation